Understanding the True Cost of Bulk Planters

 1. Nesting is Non-Negotiable

-Scenario A: You buy 100 large planters.
+Scenario A: We buy 100 large planters.
 They take up 10 cubic meters (CBM).

-Scenario B: You buy 100 sets (Large + Medium + Small).
+Scenario B: We buy 100 sets (Large + Medium + Small).
 Because they nest, they also take up 10 CBM.

-Result: You have tripled your sellable inventory without paying a cent more in ocean freight.
+Result: We have tripled our sellable inventory without paying a cent more in ocean freight.

 2. Balancing Weight vs. Volume

-Shipping lines have limits on both volume (CBM) and weight (KGS).
+Shipping lines impose limits on both volume (CBM) and weight (KGS).

 Heavy Goods: Terracotta and concrete are dense.
-You will hit the weight limit before the container is visually full.
+We will hit the weight limit before the container appears full.

 Light Goods: Fiberglass is light.
-You will fill the space before you hit the weight limit.
+We will fill the space before we reach the weight limit.

 The Strategy: Advanced buyers mix materials.
-They fill the floor with heavy concrete pots (stability) and stack lighter fiberglass pots on top.
-This utilizes 100% of the container's potential value.
+They fill the floor with heavy concrete pots for stability and stack lighter fiberglass pots on top.
+This approach utilizes 100% of the container's potential value.

 Lead Time Planning for the US Market

 In the world of Bulk Planters USA, timing is everything.
 A container of spring planters arriving in July is a disaster.
-Professional buyers work backward from their sales cycle.
+Professional buyers work backward from their sales cycle to ensure timely delivery.

 The Typical Timeline (Vietnam to USA)